TeamRizu/outfox-wiki/content/user-guide/games/pomu.md

 This mode has been 'broken' the longest in the game's history.
 Due to the lack of users, no-one reported any bugs until development began on the new BMS loader during the _Project OutFox_ era.
 An anonymous Japanese player reported a series of bugs and then this mode was properly restored and is now very playable.

-``po-mu`` 3 button was broken due to a channel issue as _Squirrel_ misread the japanese documentation on PMS so they did not play properly.
+``po-mu`` 3 button was broken due to a channel issue as _Squirrel_ misread the Japanese documentation on PMS so they did not play properly.
 This was fixed in March 2022.

 PMS began life as a piano format, and when the project sadly faded away, it was adopted for ``po-mu`` charts around 2004-5.
 5 or 7 key charts _need_ to be in their PMS file to not accidentally be parsed by simulators as 5K BMS.